 There are many things that can cause a child to wake up during the night.
 A big reason why babies wake up at night and cry out to their parents is:

 - sleep associations and the fact that they can’t settle themselves back to sleep.
-The association or sleep prop might be feeding to sleep, a dummy or rocking to sleep.
-Babies at the age of 6 months do not need to feed overnight unless parents were otherwise advised by a paediatrician.
+The association of sleep prop might be feeding to sleep, a dummy, or rocking to sleep.
+Babies at the age of 6 months do not need to feed overnight unless parents were otherwise advised by a pediatrician.
 Stopping night feeds might stop the wakings.

 The most valuable thing you can do for your child is to put him in his cot awake at bedtime and allow him to fall asleep independently without rocking feeding etc.